|

 Interactive

-Monitoring and Display System The IMDS will form the prime interface for visitors and researchers alike, and it is proposed to develop a simple graphical interface supported by explanatory text and data.
+Monitoring and Display System The IMDS might form the prime interface for visitors and researchers alike, and it is proposed to develop a simple graphical interface supported by explanatory text and data.
 The creation of a web enabled interactive knowledge base is an exciting potential development. |